kudoichika/Ultimate-ERS-iOS/README.md

 # Ultimate ERS · [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)
 A realtime iOS game of ERS!

 ERS stands for Egpytian Rat Slap (or Rat Screw/other names) and is a pretty fun and challenging card game (if you have really tough opponents, like I did in high school).
-I built this game as a way to play over quarantine and as a way to hone my skills so they don't grow numb.
+I built this game as a way to play with friends over quarantine and as a way to hone my skills so they don't grow numb.

 The supported multiplayer server is located in the [Ultimate-ERS-Server](https://github.com/kudoichika/Ultimate-ERS-Server) repo.